Zwingenberg, Hesse: Town council

 The composition of the town council after the four latest municipal elections:

 Mayors

 From 2001 to 2007, Dieter Kullak (independent) held office.
 At the election on 25 March 2007, in which Kullak was not a candidate, Holger Habich (FDP, but also supported by the CDU) was victorious.
 He was re-elected in 2013 and 2019.

+On 23 February 2025, Sebastian Clever (CDU) won with 54.9% and a voter turnout of 83.4% against the independent candidate Stefan Juchems, who is a member of the Green Party.
+The new mayor's term of office began on 1 April 2025.

 Coat of arms

 The town's arms might be described thus: Party per fess Or a lion rampant gules armed and langued azure and azure three waterlily leaves argent.

 The red lion rampant is from the arms borne by the old Counts of Katzenelnbogen.
 This same charge can also be seen in Darmstadt’s, Pfungstadt’s and Auerbach’s arms, and they are all parted per pale (that is, horizontally across the middle), just as Zwingenberg’s arms are.